 - Chemotherapy is almost always recommended if there is cancer in the lymph nodes, regardless of tumor size or menopausal status.

 - Doctors recommend more aggressive treatments for premenopausal women diagnosed with invasive breast cancer.
 Breast cancer in premenopausal women tends to be more aggressive, so chemotherapy is often part of the treatment plan.

 - Chemotherapy may be recommended for some women diagnosed with early-stage breast cancer if the cancer is hormone-receptor-negative and HER2-positive.
 Both of these characteristics are associated with cancer that is more aggressive.

-- The Oncotype DX test may help some women diagnosed with estrogen-receptor-positive breast cancer and their doctors decide if the cancer is likely to come back and if chemotherapy would offer benefits.
+- A genomic test may help some women diagnosed with early-stage disease and their doctors decide if the cancer is likely to come back and if chemotherapy would offer benefits.

 - Chemotherapy usually is NOT recommended for non-invasive, in situ cancers such as DCIS because they have very little risk of spreading to other parts of the body.

 Chemotherapy for advanced-stage/metastatic disease